Our Team

 Jenifer Sarver

-Jenifer Sarver, principal at Sarver Strategies, has more than two decades of experience in media relations, crisis communications, speechwriting, coalition building and media and presentation skills training.
+Jenifer Sarver, principal at Sarver Strategies, has more than two decades of experience in media relations, crisis communications, speechwriting, coalition building, and media and presentation skills training.
 She ran for Congress in Texas in 2018 and was selected as a Presidential Leadership Scholar in 2017.
 She is a fellow of the inaugural class of the Civil Society Fellowship, a Partnership of ADL and The Aspen Institute, and a member of the Aspen Global Leadership Network.
 She was chief of staff to Ambassador Karen Hughes, deputy director of public affairs at the U.S. Department of Commerce, director of The Archer Center and served as a senior adviser to U.S. Sen. Kay Bailey Hutchison (R-TX).
 Sarver is an alumna of The University of Texas at Austin. @UTSarver

 Doris Slay-Barber